the-swanky-shinigami/Web-App/README.md

-# Web-App
+# Web-App for News Site
-A project to showcase my web development skills
+A project to showcase my web development skills to the employer